 The KLC provides free books and supplies to students and tutors so everyone who wants to learn how to read has the materials needed to take that very important step.
 Each tutor/student matched pair uses $100 annually in books and supplies.

 More than 30 organizations are working together as part of the Adult Literacy Collaboratives (ALC) of Kalamazoo County to ensure every adult has the educational level and skills to be succesful at work, at home, and in the community.
-This groups unites adults education, work-force development, literacy service providers, business, and other organizations to support he cause of adult literacy and is convented monthly by the KLC.
+This groups unites adults education, workforce development, literacy service providers, business, and other organizations to support he cause of adult literacy and is convened monthly by the KLC.